kushti/btce-scala/README.md

 By default, WS library from Play framework is used for HTTP requests.
-To replace it, implement abstract functions *getRequest* (for Market Data API Client), *signedPostRequest* (for Trade API Client), *releaseConnections* (if needed) from HttpApiClient trait and make own Client implementation as:
+To replace it, implement abstract functions *getRequest* (for Market Data API Client), *signedPostRequest* (for Trade API Client), *releaseConnections* (if needed) from HttpApiClient trait and make own trade API and market data API implementations as:

 `class MyTradeApiClient(credentials: ClientCredentials) extends TradeApiClient(credentials) with MyHttpApiClient`